QBDev0ps/DevOps-Cloud-projects/Project 14 (Experience Continuous Integration).md

 ![generate ssh key](https://github.com/QuadriBello/DevOps-Cloud/assets/140855364/345e00b7-8d38-4a4b-8d23-821fa6bd351e)

 4. Ansible plugin will require the ansible interpreter that is installed on the Jenkins server for it to work.
 So we will need to specify the path for the interpreter in Jenkins.
-We obtain the path where ansible is installed on our server by running the coomand below:
+We obtain the path where ansible is installed on our server by running the command below:

 **`$ which ansible`**